 – plan for regular breaks for learning and getting feedback

-– save energy by splitting work in smaller tasks
+– save energy by splitting work into smaller tasks

 Want to learn more?
 Sign-up to our newsletter and get exclusive content.